jxwalker/acpg/README.md

 **Tamper Detection**: Any modification to code, policies, or evidence invalidates the signature.

+### Exporting Proof Bundles

+Proof bundles can be exported in multiple formats for sharing and documentation:

+- **JSON**: Full structured data (default)
+- **Markdown**: Human-readable report with sections for policies, evidence, and argumentation
+- **HTML**: Styled report with color-coded sections, ready for web viewing
+- **Summary**: Plain text summary with key information

+Export options are available in both the proof bundle view and the proof verifier UI.

 ## 🔌 API Reference

 | Endpoint | Method | Description |